Radeon 200 series

 The Radeon 200 series is a series of graphics processors developed by AMD.
-These GPUs are manufactured on a 28 nm Gate-Last process through TSMC or Common Platform Alliance.The first 8GB Radeon graphics card in the series has been released.
+These GPUs are manufactured on a 28 nm Gate-Last process through TSMC or Common Platform Alliance.

 Release

 The Rx 200 series was announced on September 25, 2013, at the AMD GPU14 Tech Day event.
 Non-disclosure agreements were lifted on October 15, except for the R9 290X, and pre-orders opened on October 3.